🏡 12 Keen Facts about Kent

 Known to many as the Garden of England, Kent is well-known for its unique landscapes and its fantastic position in proximity to London.
 Therefore, it’s a county that’s likely to offer waterway walks and easy commuting.
 However, it’s also well-known for being one of the most historically fascinating areas of the south of England, too.

 There might be plenty you don’t already know about Kent, even if you live there!
-So – we’ve put together 13 interesting facts about Kent and the region for you to help you on your way.
-Read on for the fascinating lowdown!
+So – we’ve put together some fun facts about Kent and the region for you to help you on your way.
+Read on for the fascinating lowdown.

 Dungeness, a fascinating area of Kent, is fairly barren and desolate.
 In fact, it was once regarded as the UK’s only desert.
 However, there are technically other areas in the UK which fit this description.
 It’s actually interesting to many people thanks to its array of plant life – there are more than 600 species growing here.